Shadow Hamiltonians of structure-preserving integrators for Nambu mechanics: Conclusions and future works

 \section{Conclusions and future works}

-We have constructed the structure-preserving integrators for an $N=3$ Nambu system, the harmonic oscillator described by three variables $(x_1, x_2 , x_3)=(q, p, q^2)$.
-We have shown that the shadow Hamiltonians of the constructed integrators can be calculated by using the BCH formula and the fundamental identity, and also the exact expressions of the shadow Hamiltonians can be found in terms of the consistency with the exact shadow Hamiltonian of the symplectic integrator.
+We have presented a general procedure to construct the structure-preserving integrators for Nambu mechanics and calculate the shadow Hamiltonians.
+Taking the $N=3$ harmonic oscillator as an example, we have shown that the shadow Hamiltonians can be calculated by using the BCH formula and the fundamental identity, and also the exact expressions of the shadow Hamiltonians can be found in terms of the consistency with the exact shadow Hamiltonian of the symplectic integrator.
 This is the first work to derive the explicit forms of BCH shadow Hamiltonians and exact shadow Hamiltonians in a Nambu system.
 However, we have also found that they both have indefinite expressions.
-The BCH shadow Hamiltonians are indefinite due to the freedom in the choices for the use of the fundamental identity, while the exact shadow Hamiltonians are indefinite due to the way of distribution of the factor $F(\omega h)$.
+The BCH shadow Hamiltonians are indefinite due to the freedom in the choices for the use of the fundamental identity, whereas the exact shadow Hamiltonians are indefinite due to the way of distribution of the factor $F(\omega h)$.
 Although they are both indefinite, we have confirmed that they are consistent with each other up to the order $h^{2}$.

-In the present paper, we focused on second order structure-preserving integrators for a simple Nambu system given by the hidden Nambu formalism \cite{HorikoshiKawamura,Horikoshi1}.
+In the present paper, we have focused on second-order structure-preserving integrators and given a simple example where the shadow Hamiltonians exist.
+However, it has not been clarified what kind of Nambu systems and integrators would have shadow Hamiltonians.
 It would be interesting to study other Nambu systems and other types of integrators.

-For example, in the Hamiltonian mechanics, it has been an important problem to construct symplectic integrators in non-separable Hamiltonian systems (see, e.g., \cite{Tao}).
-In the Nambu mechanics, we often see non-separable Hamiltonian(s) in multiple Hamiltonians: for example, the $N=3$ harmonic oscillator with three composite variables, $(x_1, x_2 , x_3)=(q^{2}, p^{2}, qp)$, is driven by the Hamiltonians $H=\frac{1}{2m}x_2+\frac{m\omega^2}{2}x_1$ and $G=2x_3^2-2x_1x_2$ \cite{Horikoshi1}; the latter Hamiltonian is non-separable.
-It would be a challenging work to construct structure-preserving integrators for such Nambu systems with non-separable Hamiltonian(s).
+In the Hamiltonian mechanics, it has been an important problem to construct symplectic integrators in nonseparable Hamiltonian systems (see, e.g. Ref. \cite{Tao}).
+In the Nambu mechanics, we often see nonseparable Hamiltonian(s) in multiple Hamiltonians.
+For example, the $N=3$ harmonic oscillator with three composite variables, $(x_1, x_2 , x_3)=(q^{2}, p^{2}, qp)$, is driven by the Hamiltonians $H=\frac{1}{2m}x_2+\frac{m\omega^2}{2}x_1$ and $G=2x_3^2-2x_1x_2$ \cite{Horikoshi1}.
+And the cyclic Lotka-Volterra model with three species $(x_1, x_2 , x_3)$ is driven by the Hamiltonians $H=x_1+x_2+x_3$ and $G=x_{1}x_{2}x_{3}$ \cite{FrachebourgKrapivskyBenNaim}.
+In both systems, the Hamiltonian $G$ is nonseparable.
+It would be a challenging work to construct structure-preserving integrators for Nambu systems with nonseparable Hamiltonian(s).

 We have seen that the fundamental identity plays an important role in calculating the shadow Hamiltonians using the BCH formula.
 However, it is well known that the fundamental identity does not hold in many degrees of freedom systems \cite{Takhtajan,HoMatsuo,Horikoshi2}.
 Therefore it would be interesting to see if shadow Hamiltonians exist in many degrees of freedom Nambu systems.